Diamant

-The Diamant rocket (French for "diamond") was the first exclusively French expendable launch system and at the same time the first satellite launcher not built by either the United States or USSR.
+The Diamant rocket (French for 'diamond') was the first exclusively French expendable launch system and at the same time the first satellite launcher not built by either the United States or USSR.
 As such, it has been referred to as being a key predecessor for all subsequent European launcher projects.
+The head of the project, Charley Attali, received the Legion of Honour in 1965 for the Diamant.